ezrabru/POLCAM-SR/docs/index.md

-polCAM is a MATLAB application to process, analyse and display polarisation camera image data.
+polCAM is a MATLAB application that can be used to process, analyse and display polarisation camera image data.
 It can be used to analyse single-molecule orientation lcoalisation microscopy (SMOLM) data as well as diffraction limited image data.

+It requires a MATLAB installation (tested with version R_2021b) and an active MATLAB license.
+The following toolboxes are required: ... .
+The following toolboxes are optional: Parallel processing toolbox.

 # Installation